patlican23/spinalcordtoolbox/documentation/source/user_section/tutorials/customizing_registration.rst

 Image registration type: ``-param type``
 ========================================

-* ``type``: Carefully choose ``type={im, seg}`` based on the quality of your data, and the similarity with the template.
+Carefully choose ``type={im, seg}`` based on the quality of your data, and the similarity with the template.
 Ideally, you would always choose ``type=im``.
 However, if you find that there are artifacts of image features (e.g., no CSF/cord contrast) that could compromise the registration, then use ``type=seg`` instead.
 Of course, if you choose ``type=seg``, make sure your segmentation is good (manually adjust it if it is not).
 By default, ``sct_register_to_template`` relies on the segmentations only because it was found to be more robust to the existing variety of MRIs.

 Similarity metric: ``-param metric``
 ====================================

-* ``metric``: Adjust metric based on type.
+Adjust metric based on type.
 With ``type=im``, use ``metric=CC`` (cross-correlation: accurate but long) or ``MI`` (mutual information: fast, but requires enough voxels).
 With ``type=seg`` or with images with the exact same contrast and intensity (e.g., fMRI time series, or two images acquired with the same acquisition parameters), use ``metric=MeanSquares``.

 Nonrigid deformation algorithm: ``-param algo``
 ===============================================

 Each step requires an algorithm that applies a nonrigid deformation to the spinal cord.
-Each algorithm has different motivations for choosing it: Some algorithms apply fine adjustments, some apply coarse adjustments, and some are particular suited to certain types of data.
+Each algorithm has different motivations for choosing it: Some algorithms apply fine adjustments, some apply coarse adjustments, and some are particular suited to certain kinds of spinal cords.

-* ``algo`` This is the algorithm used to compute the nonrigid deformation.
-Choice of algorithm depends on how coarse/fine you want your transformation to be.
-This depends on which step you are modifying (Step 1, step 2, step 3, etc.) as well as the nature of the spinal cord you are working with.

    - **translation**: axial translation (x-y)
    - **rigid**: x-y translation + rotation about z axis